 The Imagery of The Hive

 I also love the idea of telling stories and character backgrounds through shadow puppets.
-It’s an eerie yet stylistic way of covering information in an engaging fashion and keep with the urban myths quality of the legends being told.
+It’s an eerie yet stylistic way of covering information in an engaging fashion and keeping with the urban myths quality of legends being told.

 The Players on The Stage